minibikini/pleroma/docs/installation/gentoo_en.md

 ### Installing a cron daemon

 Gentoo quite pointedly does not come with a cron daemon installed, and as such it is recommended you install one to automate certbot renewals and to allow other system administration tasks to be run automatically.
 Gentoo has [a whole wide world of cron options](https://wiki.gentoo.org/wiki/Cron) but if you just want A Cron That Works, `emerge --ask virtual/cron` will install the default cron implementation (probably cronie) which will work just fine.
-For the purpouses of this guide, we will be doing just that.
+For the purposes of this guide, we will be doing just that.

 ### Required ebuilds